zachgk/catln/docs/philosophy/typeTheory.md

 The other major extension is adding generics.
 They are typically considered as existential qualilfiers similar to `∀a. a => a`.
 However, this has now introduced an entire dimension of kinds into the type system for methods.

-## Flng
+## Catln

-Flng is based on a directed graph structure.
+Catln is based on a directed graph structure.
 The nodes are named tuples that can either be a sum or product type.
 As an example, `Tree = Node(Value v, Tree left, Tree right) | Leaf(Value v)`.

 The edges of the graph represent implicit conversions.
 It is inspired by [Scala](https://docs.scala-lang.org/tour/implicit-conversions.html).
 The idea of an implicit conversion is that it represents a conversion that has a clear definition.
 Which implicit conversions should be taken can be inferred based off the methods that are called on the result of the conversion.